-The best candidates for revision rhinoplasty are healthy men and women looking to repair an aesthetic or functional problem with their nose after a previous rhinoplasty surgery.
+The best candidates are healthy men and women looking to repair an aesthetic or functional problem with their nose after previous rhinoplasty surgery.
 Candidates must have realistic expectations.
-Even a secondary procedure may not be able to fully correct the problem, though an experienced surgeon can get as close as possible to meeting, and hopefully exceeding, expectations.
+Even a secondary procedure may not be able to fully correct the problem, though an experienced surgeon can get as close as possible to meeting, and hopefully exceeding expectations

 Patients generally experience less bruising, swelling, and pain with revision rhinoplasty.
 However, it can take 1 -2 weeks for any bruising to resolve.
 The final results of your surgery many not be seen for up to one year since some swelling will take longer to resolve.

-Most patients return to work after dressings and sutures have been removed, which is usually one week of surgery.
+Most patients return to work after dressings and sutures have been removed, which is usually one week after surgery.
 Some patients feel comfortable returning to work with a splint and may return sooner, at around 2 days.
-Dr. Agarwal and Dr. Maloney may choose to apply supportive brown paper tape to the nose for another 3-4 days after the splint and sutures are removed.
+Dr. Agarwal, Dr. Maloney, or Dr. Holmes may choose to apply supportive brown paper tape to the nose for another 3-4 days after the splint and sutures are removed.

 Strenuous activity should be avoided for about 2 to 3 weeks.
 Walking exercises can resume at around 1 week.
 Sports and exercise routines that risk trauma to the nose should be put off for 6 to 8 weeks.

 All surgical procedures have some risk of complication.
-Risks associated with revision rhinoplasty may include but are not limited to: adverse reactions to anesthesia, small burst blood vessels, excessive scarring, prolonged swelling, asymmetry, bleeding, infection, and the need for additional revision procedures.
+Risks associated with revision rhinoplasty may include but are not limited to: dissatisfaction with the postoperative appearance, adverse reactions to anesthesia, small burst blood vessels, excessive scarring, prolonged swelling, asymmetry, bleeding, infection, nasal obstruction, and the need for additional revision procedures.